-3. The partner works closely with the vendor and the consumer to determine the consumer’s business requirements, architects a solution, deploys the technology, trains the end users, and manages the consumer engagement to provide a successful solution that meets the consumer’s needs and expectations
+3. The partner works closely with the vendor and the consumer to determine the consumer’s business requirements, architects a solution, deploys the technology, trains the end users, and manages the consumer engagement to provide a successful solution that meets the consumer’s needs and expectations.

-The Consumer: Utilizes Business Solutions to Support the Needs of Their Internal and External Customers
+Consumer: Utilizes Business Solutions to Support the Needs of Internal and External Customers

-1. The consumer provides the understanding of the organization’s long-range business purpose, goal and metric-set, strategies, and the priorities of the business
+1. The consumer provides the understanding of the organization’s long-range business purpose, goal and metric set, strategies, and priorities of the business.

-2. The consumer sponsors the PPM initiative at the executive, operational, IT, and business departmental levels
+2. The consumer sponsors the PPM initiative at the executive, operational, IT, and business departmental levels.

-3. The consumer works closely with the partner to define the specific business requirements, deployment and training schedule, and ongoing maintenance and support of the PPM solution
+3. The consumer works closely with the partner to define the specific business requirements, deployment and training schedule, and ongoing maintenance and support of the PPM solution.

 4. The consumer assumes responsibility for the ongoing support of the delivered solution.
-Note, this might also be a contracted component, or part of the engagement that includes post implementation support
+Note: This also might be a contracted component or part of the engagement that includes post implementation support.

 There are critical issues and challenges as well as substantial wins when PPM champions completely understand and leverage the PPM supply chain appropriately.
 Often there are blurred lines between who does what in the PPM supply chain.
-One PPM best practice is for business leaders to enforce adhesions to each PPM supply chain stakeholder position and responsibility.
-If each PPM supply chain stakeholder delivers up to the established expectations, the PPM initiative is set up for huge success.
+One PPM best practice is for business leaders to enforce adherence[AU: clarify meaning.
+Do you mean “adherence”?] to each PPM supply chain stakeholder position and responsibility.
+If each PPM supply chain stakeholder delivers up to the established expectations, the PPM initiative is set for huge success.

 Common Challenges

-Now that we have a better understanding of the PPM supply chain, let’s take a look at some of the significant challenges that might be limiting our ability to produce quantum leaps in performance and consider some potential opportunities to turn these challenges into success:
+Now let’s take a look at some significant challenges that might limit our ability to produce quantum leaps in performance and consider some potential opportunities to turn these challenges into success.

 Most work in organizations is organized inefficiently around specialists employed in what Hammer and Champy (1993) call “functional silos.”
-This architecture can be very limiting to enterprise-wide collaboration efforts and visibility in to all project work and results.
+This architecture can be very limiting to enterprise-wide collaboration efforts and for visibility in to all project work and results.

 Many enterprises lack integrated information systems.
-The 1990’s model of acquiring “Best of Breed” solutions and connecting them together to provide an end-to-end view of the organization’s data have largely failed.
+The 1990s model of acquiring best-of-breed solutions and connecting them together to provide an end-to-end view of the organization’s data have largely failed.

 Disconnected Excel and PowerPoint files are by and large the most common method of information gathering and reporting in use today.
 There is no integrated or dynamic reporting mechanism.

-All too often we turn our attention to immediate and ongoing problem solving.
-This is a distraction which is not only unpleasant, but yields little in the way of significant results.
+All too often, wePMs turn our attention to immediate and ongoing problem solving.
+This is a distraction that is not only unpleasant but yields little in the way of significant results.
 The problems never seem to end; they continue to distract the organization from completing or standardizing.
-This “firefighting” mode creates internal morale issues and forces organizations to be in a reactive stance rather than the preferred proactive stance.
+This firefighting mode creates internal morale issues and forces organizations to be reactive rather than proactive, the preferred stance.

-Organizations that recognize the need for a new integrated solution either lack the internal competence or resources to make the change (this occurs in both the private and public sectors).
+Organizations in both private and public sectors that recognize the need for a new integrated solution may lack either the internal competence or the resources to make the change

 Most reengineering efforts fail to achieve any results primarily because people resist them.
-Organizations often fail to adequately develop a plan for the full roll-out to the enterprise.
+Organizations often fail to develop an adequate plan for the full roll-out to the enterprise.

-Until recently, there were a number of failed attempts to provide both a technical and methodological solution.
-Often these two pieces, integral to effective PPM, have been disjointed.
-That is why it is important to seek a qualified partner experienced at delivering an end-to-end solution ensuring the technology platform is configured to support the methodology.
+There may have been a number of failed attempts to provide both a technical and a methodological solution.
+Often there is a disconnect between these two pieces, both integral to effective PPM.
+That is why it is important to seek a qualified partner, who is experienced at delivering an end-to-end solution and ensuring that the technology platform is configured to support the methodology.

 Key Steps to Creating the Win